jkenning/stock-analysis/README.md

 ### Purpose

-From the analysis, Steve will be able to analyze the perfromance of a specific stock "DAQO" already owned by his clients and the additional investment options by calculating the annualized rate of return.
+From the analysis, Steve will be able to analyze the perfromance of a specific stock "DAQO" - already owned by his clients, and the additional investment options by calculating the annualized rate of return.
 He will be able to run the script to automate his year-on-year analysis of multiple stocks and then re-use it for any stocks in the future.
 Automating the process will also help reduce the chances of any errors in the repeated analyses.

 ## Analysis